Matthew 7:19–20: Analysis

-For a collection of other versions see 19 BibleHub Matthew 7:19-20 20

 Commentary from the Church Fathers

 Chrysostom: He had not enjoined them to punish the false prophets, and therefore shows them the terrors of that punishment that is of God, saying, Every tree that bringeth not forth good fruit shall be hewn down, and cast into the fire.
 In these words He seems to aim also at the Jews, and thus calls to mind the word of John the Baptist, denouncing punishment against them in the very same words.
 For he had thus spoken to the Jews, warning them of the axe impending, the tree that should be cut down, and the fire that could not be extinguished.
 But if one will examine somewhat closely, here are two punishments, to be cut down, and to be burned; and he that is burned is also altogether cut out of the kingdom; which is the harder punishment.
 Many indeed fear no more than hell; but I say that the fall of that glory is a far more bitter punishment, than the pains of hell itself.
 For what evil great or small would not a father undergo, that he might see and enjoy a most dear son?
 Let us then think the same of that glory; for there is no son so dear to his father as is the rest of the good, to be deceased and to be with Christ.
 The pain of hell is indeed intolerable, yet are ten thousand hells nothing to falling from that blessed glory, and being held in hate by Christ.

 Glossa Ordinaria: From the foregoing similitude He draws the conclusion to what He had said before, as being now manifest, saying, Therefore by their fruits ye shall know them.